 SB 1412 (Paxton) - Allows County Commissioners to declare a political subdivision or specified portion of a county as a defined district for an additional ad valorem road tax for maintenance of county roads.
 Sets forth requirements for a petition and election process.
-Link to Text and Bill Info Status: Referred to Local Government.
-I-69 Position: Evaluating.
+Link to Text and Bill Info Status: Heard in Local Government and left pending 4/26/21.
+I-69 Position: Tracking.

 SB 2107 (Schwertner) - Authorizes a study by TxDOT of the feasibility of charging a pavement consumption fee for the operation of certain motor vehicles on public highways.
 Companion bill: HB 1651.
 Link to Text and Bill Info Status: Referred to Transportation 4/1/21.
-I-69 Position: Evaluating.
+I-69 Position: Tracking.

 HB 1651 (Wilson) - Authorizes a study by TxDOT of the feasibility of charging a pavement consumption fee for the operation of certain motor vehicles on public highways.
 Companion bill: SB 2107.
 Referred to Transportation 3/9/21.
 Link to Text and Bill Info Status: Referred to Transportation 3/9/21.
-I-69 Position: Evaluating.
+I-69 Position: Tracking.